nymexhub/PerlMemoPad/README.md

-Perl Mini Board Loader.
+# Perl Mini Board Loader

-#
 Project about a mini-weblog, you can just publish notes or things like that developed in Perl & Mysql

-#
+## Author
 By Computer Science Engineer: Felipe Alfonso Gonzalez / EMail: (f.alfonso@res-ear.ch) / Started : Jan 16, 2005

-#